Temporary Professional Worker

 When should the department submit the request?

-Departments should submit the H-1B request materials to the Center for Global Engagment at least three to four months before the anticipated start date of employment if the employee is outside the U.S. or if the employee is currently in the U.S. in a different nonimmigrant status.
+Departments should submit the H-1B request materials to the Office of the General Counsel as soon as possible and at least three to four months before the anticipated start date of employment if the employee is outside the U.S. or if the employee is currently in the U.S. in a different nonimmigrant status.
+The Office of the General Counsel needs approximately two to three weeks to prepare the petition.
+USCIS processing time can be significant.
+Processing times are available on the USCIS website.

 What if the employee is already in H status?